cogentcore/core/goal/gosl/README.md

 `gosl` implements _Go as a shader language_ for GPU compute shaders (using [WebGPU](https://www.w3.org/TR/webgpu/)), **enabling standard Go code to run on the GPU**.

 `gosl` converts Go code to WGSL which can then be loaded directly into a WebGPU compute shader, using the [gpu](../../gpu) GPU compute shader system.
 It operates within the overall [Goal](../README.md) framework of an augmented version of the Go language.
 See the [GPU](../GPU.md) documentation for an overview of issues in GPU computation.
-The `goal build` command automatically runs `gosl`, which has no effect if there are no `//gosl:` tags in a given directory.

 The relevant regions of Go code to be run on the GPU are tagged using the `//gosl:start` and `//gosl:end` comment directives, and this code must only use basic expressions and concrete types that will compile correctly in a GPU shader (see [Restrictions](#restrictions) below).
 Method functions and pass-by-reference pointer arguments to `struct` types are supported and incur no additional compute cost due to inlining (see notes below for more detail).